 Tip: Kare Pan tastes really good as a Snack on the go on a day trip!

-For the curry filling I use mostly leftover Curry from the day before, which I put overnight in the refrigerator.
+For the curry filling you can use mostly leftover Curry wich you put overnight in the refrigerator.

-You can use any of the curry varieties that are suitable for the Kare Pan.
-I have filled my Curry rolls with vegetarian Curry (with mushrooms instead of meat), I have previously lightly mashed (it then has more the consistency of a Paste), so I do not tear holes in the dough plates when filling the dough – I can recommend you do that too!
+You can use any of the curry varieties that are suitable for the Kare Pan. you can fill the Curry rolls with vegetarian Curry (with mushrooms instead of meat).

-Before we start, I have three more important hints for you:
+Before we start, we have three more important hints for you:

 - Don’t roll out the dough too thin!